 The first monkey - now thinking he'd made a horrible mistake coming back to my patio - leaped away from the stream of water coming at him right onto the rubber anaconda then - when he regained his footing - he was gone in a flash.

 The entire event took place in less than ten seconds.
-I bet it's ten seconds they won't soon forget.
+I bet it's ten seconds those monkeys won't soon forget.

 But I know the truth.
 And I bet they won't be back.